Laknath1996/oldweb/_pages/01_Home.md

 * June 24, 2020.
 IEEE EMBS Student Branch Chapter at University of Moratuwa was awarded the **Regional Best Student Chapter Award** for the year 2019.

 * May 4-8, 2020.
-Virtually attended 45th International Conference on Acoustics, Speech, and Signal Processing, Barcelona, Spain.
+Virtually attended 45th International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Barcelona, Spain.

 * March 1, 2020.
 Joined the ENTC junior staff as a lecturer on contract.

 * February 24, 2020.
 Finished my final viva at University of Moratuwa.

 * January 24, 2020.
-TMA map [paper](https://ieeexplore.ieee.org/document/9054227) got accepted to 45th International Conference on Acoustics, Speech, and Signal Processing, Barcelona, Spain.
+TMA map [paper](https://ieeexplore.ieee.org/document/9054227) got accepted to 45th International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Barcelona, Spain.

 * November 5, 2020.
 Received Honorary Mentions (Ranked among top 15 in the world) at the IEEE Communication Society Student Competition 2019.